Valis IV: Development and release

 Valis IV was developed by Laser Soft, an internal gaming division of Telenet, previously responsible for Valis III (1990).
 It was created by most of the same staff members who worked on previous entries in the Valis series, with both Mitsuo Nakamura and Masami Hanari being director and producer respectively.
 Haruyuki Nishida, who was also responsible as designer with assistance from Chiyo Rara, co-wrote the scenario along with Bunzō Matsui.
 Hiroshi Ono acted as programmer, while animator Osamu Nabeshima returned as one of the game's artists.
 The soundtrack was co-composed by Shingo Murakami and members under the pseudonyms "Junta" and "Kawame".

 Valis IV was originally released for the PC Engine CD-ROM² in Japan by Telenet on August 23, 1991.
 It never received a western localization.
 A compilation titled Valis Visual Collection was released in 1993 by Telenet for the PC Engine CD-ROM, featuring visual scenes from the game.
 The title was included as part of the Valis: The Fantasm Soldier Complete compilation for Microsoft Windows, published by Sunsoft in 2004 under a limited run of 2000 copies, which came bundled with a bonus CD and a figure.
 The original PC Engine CD version was re-released in digital form for Windows through D4 Enterprise's Project EGG service on August 21, 2007.
 In 2011, D4 Enterprise re-released the compilation with additional titles as Valis: The Fantasm Soldier Complete Plus, which came bundled with a CD soundtrack instead.
-The PC Engine original is currently planned to be included as part of Valis: The Fantasm Soldier Collection II for Nintendo Switch.
+The PC Engine original was included as part of Valis: The Fantasm Soldier Collection II for Nintendo Switch.

 Super Valis IV

 A vastly different version for the Super Nintendo Entertainment System, titled Super Valis IV (known in Japan as Super Valis), was first published in Japan by Telenet on March 27, 1992, and later in North America by Atlus Software in February 1993.
-In December 2020, it was added to the Nintendo Switch Online subscription service.
+In December 2020, it was added to the Nintendo Classics service.
+In 2023, Super Valis IV was included as part of Valis: The Fantasm Soldier Collection III for Switch.
 Hal Nishida was responsible for rearranging the game under direction of Masami Hanari.
 Extensive changes were made to Valis IV when it was adapted to the Super NES: Two of the three playable characters from the original (Amu and Asfal) were replaced with Yuko (which could be played via a cheat code), the magic system was replaced by special items and weapons, and the animated sequences from the original version also were removed.
 Though several levels were removed, a new level was designed for this version.